pThienk/Slip_Simulation/README.md

 C++ source code for the remade "Slip Simulation" program, in service of the Dahmen Research Group's Avalanche Initiative.
 This code simulates our slip mean-field model exactly.

+## Exponentially Weakening Model

+This branch of the code implements recursively weakening fail stress.
+This version is modified specifically for the flow stress research, any standard application of the model should use the master branch.

 ## Improvements

 _Note: the weakening parameter argument is now -e for epsilon, to reflect the fact that eps < 0 is strengthening_